aryakaul/simdigree/labnotebook.md

 #### 2018-07-16

-Today I will comment EVERYTHING
+Today I will comment EVERYTHING.

+In addition to commenting everything, I also fixed a piece of logic.
+The founder liability threshold will now be determined by the COMPLETE vcf as opposed to the subset we extracted earlier.

+I'm running tests to make sure this works.